Program Manager– Engineering & Capital Improvements

 - Works with department manager and/or Division Director in regards to employee development and discipline.

-- Assures employee evaluations are complete and accurate and meets all requirements.
+- Assures employee evaluations are complete and accurate and meet all requirements.

 - Participates in various work teams as assigned.